 Start your day off with a morning workout to boost circulation in your body, improve your mental clarity, and energize you for the day ahead.

 How you exercise is up to you.
 You can strength train with weights, go for a high-intensity bodyweight session, or take a walk or jog.
 Set a specific goal, and figure out what exercises you need to do to meet your goals.
 Block out a time every morning to dedicate to fitness.
 Do what works best for you.

 5. Check Email and Social Media

-Spend 30 minutes in the morning to respond to clients so you can focus on other tasks for the rest of the day.
-Your clients are at the heart of what you do.
-Take some time to thoughtfully respond to them, but don’t get sucked into emails or social media and fall behind on other important tasks.
-Set aside time in the morning and at night to respond to your clients every day.
+Spend 30 minutes in the morning to check emails and respond to people so you can focus on other tasks for the rest of the day.
+Take some time to thoughtfully respond, but don’t get sucked into emails or social media and fall behind on other important tasks.
+Block out time in the morning and at night to take care of this.

 7. Positive Affirmations